kevinksx/OSXCJKFontPlists/Yosemite-10.10-14A389/FactorialPlists/README.md

 You could use following Terminal commands to download and place them well with correct System Permission settings unless you have no access to GitHub:<br>
 <pre><code>sudo curl -L https://github.com/ShikiSuen/OSXCJKFontPlists/blob/master/Yosemite-10.10-14A389/FactorialPlists/CTPresetFallbacks.plist\?raw\=true -o /System/Library/Frameworks/CoreText.framework/Versions/A/Resources/CTPresetFallbacks.plist
-sudo curl -L https://github.com/ShikiSuen/OSXCJKFontPlists/blob/master/Yosemite-10.10-14A389/FactorialPlists/DefaultFontFallbacks.plist\?raw\=true -o /System/Library/Frameworks/CoreText.framework/Versions/A/Resources/DefaultFontFallbacks.plist</code></pre>
+sudo curl -L https://github.com/ShikiSuen/OSXCJKFontPlists/blob/master/Yosemite-10.10-14A389/FactorialPlists/DefaultFontFallbacks.plist\?raw\=true -o /System/Library/Frameworks/CoreText.framework/Versions/A/Resources/DefaultFontFallbacks.plist
+chown root:wheel /System/Library/Frameworks/CoreText.framework/Versions/A/Resources/CTPresetFallbacks.plist
+chmod 644 /System/Library/Frameworks/CoreText.framework/Versions/A/Resources/CTPresetFallbacks.plist
+chown root:wheel /System/Library/Frameworks/CoreText.framework/Versions/A/Resources/DefaultFontFallbacks.plist
+chmod 644 /System/Library/Frameworks/CoreText.framework/Versions/A/Resources/DefaultFontFallbacks.plist</code></pre>

 You should download files only if you know what they are and what they should be used for.<br>